ocadotechnology/bbq/README.md

 BBQ allows to perform 3 operations:
 - backups - create backup tables of source tables,
-- restore - copies selected backup data into restore project.
+- restore - copies selected backup data into restore project,
-- retention - prunes backups based on selected rules,
+- retention - prunes backups based on selected rules.

 BBQ is using Datastore as the main database to store all metadata about backups.